Drive smarter spend strategies with AI

 How to improve your inventory management with Coupa

-- Forecast demand more accurately by tracking and analyzing stock-keeping unit (SKU) allocation, inventory productivity, positions, safety stock levels, service levels, and market trends.
+• Forecast demand accurately: Track and analyze stock-keeping unit (SKU) allocation, inventory productivity, safety stock levels, supplier lead times, and market trends.